selesy/workstation/README.md

     only localhost, then uses Ansible to execute the playbook provided by bootstrap.yml.
 This playbook creates the ansible system user, adds the user's public key and then configures passwordless sudo.
 Run this script once, or perform the equivalent steps manually.
+The boostrap.sh script requires a host argumet, i.e. - ./boostrap.sh 127.0.0.1

 *   workstation.sh - This script actually runs the Ansible playbook that builds and maintains the development environment.
 It can be run frequently and at